 The various sounds associated with an accident are usually caused by different aspects of the wreck.

 For example, when one car hits another from behind, the sudden stop causes both cars to skid forward until they finally come to an abrupt halt.
 The scraping and grinding sounds heard during this accident are most often caused by the friction between the two vehicles’ tires and bumpers.

 The impact forces in these collisions also cause airbags to deploy, which explode with a bang when they burst outwards in order to protect passengers from injury.

 Example Of A Car Crash In A Screenplay

 A car crash is a dramatic event that can take place in any movie, but when it happens, it can be one of the most awe-inspiring scenes to watch.
-The following article will explain how to write a screenplay of a car crash and what to do with it.

 When it comes to writing a good screenplay, the first thing any aspiring author should do is decide on a story.
 This story can be about anything, but it should have an interesting twist or a unique theme that will set it apart from other scripts.